tapaswenipathak/Internship/README.md

 *Follow proper English and casing while creating a pull request.* *PR slang means pull request, feel free creating a ticket on GitHub or tweeting at me if you have any questions.*

+#### Scheduling calls

+If you are interested in the internship, please book a slot using https://calendly.com/tapaswenipathak.

+If you have [internet issues](https://gyazo.com/e006580e3ee8d1d3f57a6e10ac19569c) just drop a ping, I will call you.

 #### PR Template

 After completing tasks